tcm-/sails-test/README.md

 # sails-test

 Taking the Sails framework for a test drive.
 Code is for learning purposes only and should not be used.
-Total rust-bucket.
+This framework = really fun.
+This app = Total rust-bucket.

 ----